Bioactive glass: Bioglass 13-93

+Synthesis

+Bioactive glasses have been synthesized through methods such as conventional melting, quenching, the sol–gel process, flame synthesis, and microwave irradiation.
+The synthesis of bioglass has been reviewed by various groups, with sol-gel synthesis being one of the most frequently used methods for producing bioglass composites, particularly for tissue engineering applications.
+Other methods of bioglass synthesis have been developed, such as flame and microwave synthesis, though they are less prevalent in research.

-Bioactive Metallic Glass
+Bioactive metallic glass

 Bioactive metallic glass is a subset of bioactive glass, wherein the bulk material is composed of a metal-glass substrate and is coated with bioactive glass in order to make the material bioactive.
 The reasoning behind the introduction of the metallic base is to create a less brittle, stronger material that will be permanently implanted within the body.
 Metallic glasses tout lower Young's Moduli and higher elastic limits than bioactive glass, and as such, will allow for more deformation of the material before fracture occurs.
 This is highly desirable, as a permanent implant would need to avoid shattering within the patient's body.
 Common materials which compose the metallic bulk include Zr and Ti, whereas some examples of the few key metals that shouldn't be used as bulk materials are Al, Be, and Ni.

-Laser-Cladding
+Laser-cladding

 While metals are not necessarily inherently bioactive, bioactive glass coatings which are applied to metal substrates via laser-cladding introduce the bioactivity that the glass would express, but have the added benefits of having a metal base.

-Laser Cladding is a method by which bioactive glass microparticles are thrust in a stream at the bulk material, and introduced to a high enough heat that they melt into a coating of material.
+Laser cladding is a method by which bioactive glass microparticles are thrust in a stream at the bulk material, and introduced to a high enough heat that they melt into a coating of material.

-Sol-Gel Processing
+Sol-gel processing

-Metals can also be affixed with bioactive glass using a Sol-Gel Process, in which the bioactive glass is sintered onto metals at a controlled temperature that is high enough to perform the sintering, but low enough to avoid phase-shifts and other unwanted side effects.
+Metals can also be affixed with bioactive glass using a sol-gel process, in which the bioactive glass is sintered onto metals at a controlled temperature that is high enough to perform the sintering, but low enough to avoid phase-shifts and other unwanted side effects.
 Experimentation has been done with sintering double layered, silica-based bioactive glass onto stainless steel substrates at 600 °C for 5 hours.
 This method has proven to maintain largely amorphous structure while containing key crystalline elements, and also achieves a remarkably similar level of bioactivity to bioactive glass.